 Betteridge, Tom.
 2020.
 ‘Mudchute’, Granta <https://granta.com/mudchute/> [accessed 2 August 2020]

 Falco, R. ‘Afflatus’, The Princeton Encyclopedia of Poetry and Poetics, ed. by Roland Greene, Stephen Cushman, Clare Cavanagh, Jahan Ramazani and Paul Rouzer, 4th edn (Princeton: Princeton University Press), p.
 13

-Foucault, Michael.
+Foucault, Michel.
 2003.
 The Birth of the Clinic: An archaeology of medical perception, trans.
 By A. M. Sheridan (London: Routledge)